simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 ![Gif of really bad photshopping my head on Arnold Schwarzenegger's body](https://res.cloudinary.com/simonvomeyser/image/upload/v1593019587/design-in-the-cloud/arnie.gif)

 Erm... back to the topic.
-I hope you see the workflow problem when a developer cannot reliably open the designer's file to export images or to look up spacings, fonts or colors.
+I hope you see the workflow problem when a frontend developer cannot access the designer's files to for example export images or to look up spacings, fonts or colors.

-It simply adds way too much overhead to communication, including the back and forth between everbody by sending comments and exported files around.
+The alternative in most cases is sending around exported files between all stakeholders.
+I think this workflow simply adds way too much overhead to communication.

 > Which file was the latest version again ... and where are the comments?